 This year the mechanical team made two important advancements.
-First, in order to make the robots movements more exacting we decided to improve upon the encoders that are mounted on the robots motors.
+First, in order to make the robots movements more exact we decided to improve upon the encoders that are mounted on the robots motors.
 These encoders rotate as the motor rotates and are read by the robot and relayed back to the computer program to telling how far the robot has traveled and how fast it is moving.
 The problem with this system is that the encoders are not mounted on the motor exactly in the center or straight which causes inaccurate readings to be relayed to the computer.

-In order to fix this we drilled a small hole into the motor shaft in which we inserted a dole pin.
+In order to fix this we drilled a small hole into the motor shaft in which we inserted a dowel pin.
 We used epoxy to fix its position exactly in the center of the shaft and straight as possible.
 We then mounted on top if the pin an aluminum shaft that we manufactured and again secured it with epoxy.
-To finish it off we just press fit the encoder onto the shaft and just like that we have more accurate readings from an encoder that is centered and straight.
+To finish it off we just press the encoder onto the shaft.
+One difficulty lies in the fact that the motor shaft is hardened steel, which makes it hard to machine (we use tools made from carbide).

 The second advancement was the revision of the mechanism for retracting the kicker.
 Previously, the mechanism utilized a compression spring sandwiched between the solenoid body and a hard stop on the rear of the moving inner rod.
-However, the kicking force produced by our solenoids was strong enough to plastically deform the springs, causing them to gradually lose their ability to retract the kicker fully.
+However, the kicking force produced by our solenoids was strong enough to deform the springs, causing them to gradually lose their ability to retract the kicker fully.
 Incompletely retracted kickers would in turn lead to reduced kicking force, or even prevented the robots from dribbling and/or detecting the ball.